Raji-Mohan/aws-bootcamp/journal/week0.md

-# Week 0 — Billing and Architecture
-Update our .gitpod.yml to include the following task.
+# Update our gitpod.yml to include the following task

-# gitpod.yml
 tasks:
   - name: aws-cli
     env: